ttg44/ttg44/README.md

 ### Legal
 ---

-The Table Group.
+The Table.
 [UK] operates as the research and publishing identity of Communications Strategy Centre UK (CSC).

-This Legal section provides information regarding privacy, website usage, repository usage, confidentiality, and intellectual property relating to The Table Group.
+This Legal section provides information regarding privacy, website usage, repository usage, confidentiality, and intellectual property relating to The Table.
 [UK], TT group.
 [UK], and associated research and publishing activities.

 ---